 This is the first clinical experience with pediatric patients for the PNP student.
 The student will be responsible for developing objectives and sharing them with the preceptor.
 The skills needed to obtain a good history and physical will be honed and further developed.
 When possible, the student will proactively seek opportunities to practice clinical skills of vision screening, hearing screening and venous access.
 The student will develop their skills in developmental and mental health screening.

 Pediatric Physical Assessment and Differential Diagnosis is designed to increase the knowledge of specific physical assessment techniques to be used with pediatric patients.
 Using a case based approach, the student will recognize physical, psychological, and developmental problems, and begin to develop differential diagnoses.
 Emphasis will be placed on developmental assessment, screening tools, documentation of key history points and physical exam findings.
 The student will identify patterns of key history and physical points in different presentation of pediatric patients.

-Pediatric Primary Care Nursing Clinical I is designed to develop skills in history taking, developmental evaluations and physical assessment for the pediatric client and to prepare the student to provide primary care to infants, toddlers and preschoolers.
-It focuses upon the promotion of health and the prevention of illness in order that each child may meet his optimal physical, intellectual and emotional growth and development.
-The clinical experience involves performing complete assessments on newborns and preschoolers and well childcare in a pediatric clinic.
+Pediatric Primary Care Nursing Clinical I is designed to develop skills in history taking, developmental evaluations and physical assessment for the pediatric client and to prepare the student to provide primary care to children.
+It focuses upon the promotion of health and the prevention of illness to promote optimal physical, intellectual and emotional growth and development.
+The clinical experience involves performing complete assessments on newborns, preschoolers, school-aged children and early adolescents and well childcare in a pediatric setting.